Top Tips to Create a Teenage Bedroom Paradise

 2 – Allow Personal Memories

 When you’re planning a teenager’s bedroom, think eclectic.
-Teens love ‘stuff – fairy lights and cushions and a bucketload of photos of friends and family.
-It’s a good idea to plan out good bones ot the room, and then to let your teenager add their own imprint by adding photos of their friends, pets & favourite bands around the bedroom.
+Teens love ‘stuff’ – fairy lights and cushions and a bucketload of photos of friends and family.
+It’s a good idea to plan out good bones to the room, and then to let your teenager add their own imprint by adding photos of their friends, pets & favourite bands around the bedroom.

 Although, teenagers can be fickle (and their music taste and friend groups change.
-A LOT.) so keep it flexible – ensure that all photos go up with Blu Tack to ensure that they can be taken down just as easily!
+A LOT.), so keep it flexible – ensure that all photos go up with Blu Tack or Nano Tape to ensure that they can be taken down just as easily!

 3 – Desk Space